davidacm/enhancedTones/readme.md

   The add-on functionality will be enabled once you install it.
   To enable or disable it, go to NVDA settings and select "Enhanced tones".
 In that category you can set the following parameters:

-* Enable enhanced tones.
+* Enable this add-on.
+If disabled, the original function of NVDA will be used.
-* select the tone generator that you prefer to use.
+* Library to generate tones:

 ## contributions, reports and donations